peer/mind/packages/classy-job/README.md

 You can use `WORKER_INSTANCES` environment variable or `workerInstances` option to control how many workers are enabled across all Meteor instances for your app.
 If set to `0` the current Meteor instance will not run a worker.

-Call `JobsWorker.start` to start the worker:
+Call `JobsWorker.start` on the server to start the worker:

 ```javascript
 Meteor.startup(function () {